WimbleSoft/VehiclePhysics/README.md

 This project is based on the tutorials from <a href="https://www.youtube.com/channel/UC2iKJPXiC7vFyBsynfd_XNg/videos">Ivan Novozhilov's YouTube Channel</a> with many changes from me for fair use.

+<a href="https://forums.unrealengine.com/community/work-in-progress/1716509-raycast-n-wheel-vehicle-physics-blueprint-project">Unreal Engine Forum page</a> for this project.

 # Legal info
  	AutomotiveMaterials and TrackGenerator folders' contents are property of Epic Games and can only be used in Unreal Engine.